latest nhpb_banner 1__compressed2

 Referrals from the Salvation Army

-When it comes to financial aid, referrals only may be given.
+When it comes to financial help for bills, referrals only may be given.
 There is no direct funding from the Salvation Army.
 But when a struggling Mecklenburg County residents needs help, they may learn about local Crisis assistance programs.
 Only referrals to other local agencies are given for the resources below.

 These services can help people make ends meet and obtain basic needs.
 Assistance is available in many communities around Mecklenburg County, as well as North and South Carolina.
 The Salvation Army can help the client find where to go for limited amounts of financial or material assistance.